Blog

 Structuring your crypto holdings within a legal entity can offer advantages like liability protection, tax flexibility, and streamlined ownership transfers.

-But it also comes with added responsibilities, like recordkeeping, compliance, and potentially higher administrative costs.
+But it also comes with added responsibilities, like record-keeping, compliance, and potentially higher administrative costs.

 Let's dive into the benefits and challenges of owning crypto in an LLC, how the tax structure works, and key factors to consider before making the move.